 While some may not be bothered by a few paint blobs or light areas, I wanted professional looking results.
 The vast majority of time was spent with me going around with a tiny paintbrush and fixing all of the mistakes and edges.

 Because of this, I was so convinced that my stencil was defective that I actually called the company to complain.
 I wasn’t necessarily looking for a refund or anything.
 I just wanted confirmation that I didn’t suck this bad as a DIY girl.
-They offered me a second stencil while assuring me that my stencil was absolutely up to their standards.
+They offered me a second stencil while assuring me that my stencil was absolutely up to their standards and it was normal not to fold into corners well.

 Yeah, no thanks, buddy.

-It has long been known to me that a stencil brush works far better than a roller.
-A roller is of course much faster though and I was assured that as long as I used a dense foam roller and only had a tiny bit of paint on it, everything would look designer perfect.
+Again, I can own this one as it being my fault, but high quality stencil brushes are quite expensive for a single use.
+A roller is of course much faster though and I was assured by the company that as long as I used a dense foam roller and only had a tiny bit of paint on it, everything would look designer perfect.
 NO way, Jose!

-The end Result is that the wall is beautiful, but I would never do it again this way.
-I mean never.
-That isn’t to say that anyone should be scared of stenciling.
+That isn’t to say that everyone should be scared of stenciling.
 I still love stencils for smaller projects.
 I just learned my lesson the hard way with this DIY stenciling project.
 I actually struggled with giving this post such a negative title.
 I do understand that some of my experience is user error.
 I made a lot of mistakes and I learned from them so I hope you can too.
 For me though, the nightmare is just still too real.

 Grab our free series "Weekend Home Projects that will Transform Your Life" Sign up below to receive updates including free printables, organization tips, home improvement projects, recipes and more! |